 Several features are there in Donne’s poetry, which separate him from common poets of his era.
-He was a poet of realism; therefore, every poem narrates personality and autobiography of the poet.
+He was a poet of realism; therefore, every poem narrates the personality and autobiography of the poet.
 It is obvious to us that he has broken the convention and has used a variety of poetic devices.
 Conceits and hyperboles are remarkable in this regard.
-In addition to it, chief characteristics of John Donne’s “Love Poetry” are as under:-
+In addition to it, the chief characteristics of John Donne’s “Love Poetry” are as under:-

 - The three Strains:

 - Variety of emotions